 The envisioning and assessment phase is the most important phase of an upgrade project as it establishes the business case for upgrading and defines the approach that you will take.
 DB Best uses an internal tool called DBMSys that captures system metrics that helps you decide on what the target platform should be.
 For example, can you consolidate databases on a virtualized environment?
 Is it a candidate for moving to the cloud?
 DB Best creates a financial model that can help you decide on the future state for the deployment.
 You also need to look at other aspects of the application and database.
 Examples include: Does your third-party vendor support the newer version of SQL Server?
 What is your downtime tolerance?
 What are the times that you can’t touch the system for maintenance?
 Are there other projects that might interfere with the upgrade?
 What level of security access is needed?
 Do you have an existing test plan for the application?
 What technologies are you using for high availability and disaster recovery?
 Factors like these help in defining the overall project and deciding on the upgrade approach: in-place, side-by-side, upgrade to a new server, upgrade to the cloud using SQL Server on an Azure virtual machine, SQL Server on an AWS EC2 virtual machine, or managed services like Azure SQL Database and SQL Server on AWS RDS.
 You might also want to look at how you can move your applications, like ASP.NET web sites, to the cloud as well.

 In the assessment phase, we look for potential incompatibilities with the database using tools like the SQL Server Upgrade Advisor.
+Please note that Microsoft has replaced the SQL Server 2016 Upgrade Advisor with the Microsoft Data Migration Assistant (DMA) tool.
 Although the Upgrade Advisor helps you to analyze the database, you need a way to collect SQL Server traffic between your applications and your older servers to look for deprecated syntax.
 DB Best uses an internal tool called SQL Sniffer and Replayer to analyze the network traffic without the overhead of using a profiler trace to identify incompatibilities.
 You will also need to understand what data transformation services (DTS) packages or other extract, transform, and load (ETL) services, like SQL Server Integration Services (SSIS) packages, need upgrading.
 At DB Best, we have an internal tool that scans existing databases for DTS and SSIS packages to help scope the upgrade effort.
 For complex systems, it helps to create an architecture diagram to show all the components that connect to the system to look for other incompatibilities such as network connectivity that may not work with newer versions of SQL Server.

 With all of the information available, you can now put together a project plan for traditional project management or use the sizing of the effort for Agile development efforts.
 You also have insight as to how much effort you need to spend on the remaining 11 steps.